-Brandy is an expert in HUD-funded programs including Community Development Block Grant Disaster Recovery (CDBG-DR).
-She has led and provided expert support on disaster recovery and resiliency programs and projects in Texas, Louisiana, Florida, Puerto Rico, New Jersey, Pennsylvania, and the U.S. Virgin Islands.
+Brandy has led and provided expert support on disaster recovery and resiliency programs and projects in Texas, California, Louisiana, Florida, Puerto Rico, Oregon, Virginia, North Carolina, New Jersey, Pennsylvania, and the U.S. Virgin Islands.